Manuscript preparation guidelines

 Conflict of interest: Declare any conflicts of interest that are pertinent to the current manuscript.
 More information on conflict on interest is given here.
 If you do not have any conflict of interest then write "The authors declare no potential conflicts of interest with respect to research, authorship and/or publication of this article"

-References: Use Vancouver style.
+References: The authors are not required to include doi in the reference list.
+The publisher will take care of it during the production stage.
+Use Vancouver style.
 References should be cited in numerical order (in parentheses) in the text and listed in the same numerical order at the end of the manuscript.
 If you use any software to generate references, manually verify that they are accurate and adhere to the requirements.
 Examples are given below (adapted from Monash University).
 The best way to ensure accuracy is to download from PubMed.

 1. For journal articles with 1-6 authors, list all authors